 Overview of state licensing requirements for small and mid-size poultry processors

-The International HACCP Alliance was developed to provide a uniform program to assure safer meat and poultry products.
+The International HACCP Alliance was developed to provide a uniform program to ensure safer meat and poultry products.
 Custom processing plants are not required to submit HACCP (Hazard Analysis and Critical Control Point) plans.
 However, processors are encouraged to visit the HACCP Alliance website for guidance to ensure safer meat products https://haccpalliance.org/

 Forms and Downloads

 If you wish to custom process meat animals for the owner, you must obtain a license for your facility.
 This includes USDA official establishments.
-Below are the licensing, operating and facility requirements.
+Below are the licensing, operating, and facility requirements.

 License Requirements